Taangerine/taangerine.github.io/README.md

 # ICS4U Portfolio
 This repository contains a Portfolio culminating all the work I have completed over the course of ICS4U.
+This portfolio was made in
+January 2020 and has the 2019-2020 Semester worth of work.

 # Link to Portfolio
 The portfolio can be found [here](https://taangerine.github.io/).
 It is made wih mainly HTML and CSS with some JavaScript.